Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Introduction

 \subsection{Context and motivation}

-The classification of non singular del Pezzo surfaces is well understood and there are 10 deformation families.
-An orbifold del Pezzo surface $X, $ classically known as a log del Pezzo surface, is a del Pezzo surface with at worst isolated orbifold points.
-If \(X\) contains only \(R\)(rigid) singularities (See \ref{dfn:T_R}) then it is called \(\Q\)-Gorenstein($qG$)-rigid.
-It is said to have a class TG if it can be deformed under a \(qG\)-degeneration to a normal toric del Pezzo surface.
+The classification of non-singular del Pezzo surfaces is well understood, and there are 10 deformation families.
+An orbifold del Pezzo surface \(X\), classically known as a log del Pezzo surface, is a del Pezzo surface with at worst isolated orbifold points.
+If \(X\) contains only \(R\) (rigid) singularities, then it is called \(\Q\)-Gorenstein (\(qG\))-rigid.
+It is said to be of class TG if it can be deformed under a \(qG\)-degeneration to a normal toric del Pezzo surface.
 Since all normal surfaces with orbifold points have partial smoothing to a surface containing only \(R\) singularities \cite{Kollar-SB}, our focus in this article is only on rigid del Pezzo surfaces.

-Orbifold del Pezzo surfaces appear in various veins in algebraic geometry, for example classically in the minimal model program ~\cite{Kawamata-MMP}.
-More recently in the context of mirror symmetry \cite{CCGGK} and \(K\)-stability questions through the existence of Kaehler-Einstein metrics \cite{dp-zoo} .
-In \cite{dp-CH}, Corti and Heuberger classified surfaces with $k\times \frac 13 (1,1)$ singularities by using primarily birational geometry.
-The classification with a single orbifold point of type \(\frac 1r(1,1)\) has been given in \cite{dp-CP}.
-The study of the existence of orbifold Kahler--Einstein metrics was initiated in \cite{Jhonson-Kollar} and further investigated in \cite{dp-zoo,dp-exceptional,Park}.
+Orbifold del Pezzo surfaces appear in various veins in algebraic geometry, for example, classically in the minimal model program~\cite{Kawamata-MMP}.
+More recently, the classification of orbifold del Pezzo surfaces gained traction due to the mirror symmetry program \cite{CCGGK} of Coates--Corti--Galkin--Kaspezyk.
+In \cite{dp-AMS}, it is conjectured that there is a one-to-one correspondence between mutation equivalent classes of Fano polygons and \(qG\)-deformation equivalence classes of rigid orbifold del Pezzo surfaces.
+This conjecture inspired the classification of orbifold del Pezzo surfaces with \(k \times \frac{1}{3} (1,1)\) singularities by Corti--Heuberger \cite{dp-CH}.
+The article provided explicit constructions of these varieties as complete intersections of so-called rep-quotient varieties (toric varieties, weighted Grassmannians, etc.), to be able to compute the quantum orbifold cohomology and give evidence for the conjecture.
+The explicit constructions of such surfaces in specific Gorenstein formats are a particular instance of finding complete intersection models of del Pezzo surfaces in rep-quotient varieties, directly linking to mirror symmetry.

+The classification with a single orbifold point of type \(\frac{1}{r}(1,1)\) has been given by Cavey--Prince \cite{dp-CP}, and the classification with a baskets of orbifold points of type has been settled in the Ph.D. thesis of Cuzzucoli \cite{Cuzzucoli}.
+The thesis lists possible candidate surfaces, having a baskets of type \(\cB\) and \(h^0(-K_X) = 0\).
+We prove the existence of two these of rigid del Pezzo surfaces in \(\PI\) format: number 5 in Table \ref{Tab:Sporadic} \((k_1 = 0, k_2 = 3)\) and the case \(n = 1\) in the model \(\M_{12}\) \((k_1 = 3, k_2 = 1)\).

+Another context where the explicit descriptions of orbifold del Pezzo surfaces embedded in some weighted projective space have been used is in the study of \(K\)-stability questions that require the computation of the log-canonical threshold to examine the existence of a K\"ahler-Einstein metric on such varieties.
+This was studied by Johnson--Koll\'ar \cite{Jhonson-Kollar} for certain classes of del Pezzo hypersurfaces and further investigated for other classes of hypersurfaces in \cite{dp-exceptional, dp-zoo} and for complete intersections in \cite{Park}.
+We hope that the explicit non-complete intersection descriptions of orbifold del Pezzo surfaces that we provide can be utilized in this vein.